robsann/AutoBlue-MS17-010-python3-fix/README.md

 # AutoBlue MS17-010 Python 3 Fix

-MS17-010 is a security vulnerability in Microsoft Windows operating systems that was discovered in March 2017.
-The exploit allows an attacker to remotely execute code on a target system by sending specially crafted packets to the Windows Server Message Block (SMB) protocol.
-This vulnerability was famously exploited by the WannaCry ransomware attack in May 2017, which affected hundreds of thousands of computers worldwide.
+MS17-010 is a security flaw in Microsoft Windows operating systems that was discovered in March 2017.
+This vulnerability allows remote attackers to execute arbitrary code on a target system by sending specially crafted packets over the network.
+The EternalBlue exploit, developed by the U.S. National Security Agency (NSA) and leaked by the hacking group Shadow Brokers in April 2017, takes advantage of the MS17-101 vulnerability, specifically the flaw in the Server Message Block (SMB) protocol, to remotely execute code on a target system, and potentially gaining full control over the system.
+EternalBlue gained notoriety for its usage in the WannaCry ransomware attack in May 2017, which affected hundreds of thousands of computers worldwide.
 Microsoft released a patch to fix the vulnerability shortly after it was discovered.

 This repo provides suggestions to fix the Python 3 version of the AutoBlue-MS17-010 Exploit Code, specifically addressing the issue related to the interaction of variables with `bytes` and `str` types in the Python scripts `mysmb.py` and `zzz_exploit.py`.